JinLabBioinfo/HiCorr/README.md

       If _--no-GC-map_ is specified, HiCorr will not correct mappability and GC content.
 Note that based on our experience, GC content and mappability have limited effect on final bias-correction result.

 ### eHiC
 eHiC mode corrects bias of eHi-C data.
-It takes two fragment-end-pair files as input and outputs an anchor_pair file. <br/>
+It takes two fragment-end-pair files as input (use HiCorr's eHiC-QC mode if you need to generate these files) and outputs an anchor_pair file. <br/>
 - The two input files: one file contains intra-chromosome looping fragment-end pairs(cis pairs), and another contains inter-chromosome looping fragment-end pairs(trans pairs).
    - Intra-chromosome looping pairs need to have 4 tab-delimited columns, in the following format:<br/>
        <table><tr><td>frag_end_id_1</td> <td>frag_end_id_2</td> <td>observed_reads_count</td> <td>distance_between_two_fragments</td></tr>  </table>